SchumacherFM/Anonygento/README.md

 On my MacBook Air Mid 2012 the whole anonymization process for ~8000 Customers, ~4000 orders and ~9000 quotes lasts for `x` minutes.

+If you get errors like this one:

+`Fatal error: Allowed memory size of xxx bytes exhausted (tried to allocate x bytes) in abc.php on line x`

+Just rerun the script.

 Support / Contribution
 ----------------------
 Report a bug or send me a pull request.